cdapio/cdap/cdap-docs/developer-guide/source/testing/testing.rst

 Validating Test Data with SQL
 =============================
-Often the easiest way to verify that a test produced the right data is to run a SQL query - if the data sets involved in the test case are record-scannable as described in :ref:`data-explore` This can be done using a JDBC connection obtained from the test base::
+Often the easiest way to verify that a test produced the right data is to run a SQL query - if the data sets involved in the test case are record-scannable as described in :ref:`data-exploration`.
+This can be done using a JDBC connection obtained from the test base::